HOME ABOUT US HOBBIES FRIENDS PHOTOS FAVORITE LINKS E-MAIL

 Downhill during XVI Sierra Century (1990)

-(Left to Right) Dave and Dennis in Sausilito, CA, Dennis riding across the Golden Gate Bridge (July 19, 1998)
+(Left to Right) Dennis and I in Sausilito, CA, Dennis riding across the Golden Gate Bridge (July 19, 1998)

-and Dave competing at Olivetti Tour Du Japan 3rd Stage race north of Tokyo in 1987
+and I'm competing at the Olivetti Tour Du Japan 3rd Stage race north of Tokyo in 1987

-(Left to Right) Dave starting Time Trial at the Tour De Comstock Pro/Am in Reno, NV (1985),
+(Left to Right) I am on the starting block for the Time Trial at the Tour De Comstock Pro/Am in Reno, NV (1985),

-Dave at completion of first Rainbow Center Metric Century at Santos Plaza, Concord, CA (April 2002)
+Posing for a picture upon completion of the first Rainbow Center Metric Century at Santos Plaza, Concord, CA (April 2002)

 Favorite Bicycling Links